 Get warm without turning up the heat

 If you’re wanting to reduce your winter-warming costs, there’s no point cranking the heater to a balmy 25°C and wandering around the house in your singlet and shorts.
 Rather than solely focusing on heating your house, focus on heating yourself.
-Invest in some woollen socks and slippers, dress in layers and warm yourself from the inside out with winter-warming meals.
-Enjoy the opportunity to indulge in soups, stews and casseroles and relax under a blanket with a hot cup of tea before jumping into bed with your fresh flannel sheets, warm wheat pack and feather down doona.
+Invest in some woolen socks and slippers, dress in layers and warm yourself from the inside out with winter-warming meals.
+Enjoy the opportunity to indulge in soups, stews, and casseroles and relax under a blanket with a hot cup of tea before jumping into bed with your fresh flannel sheets, warm wheat pack and feather down doona.

 Opt for off-peak

 When it comes to power bills, there are a number of tariffs that will determine just how high it will be.
 Taking note of your supplier’s peak and off-peak times could be the difference between a pleasing bill and blowing the budget.

 Currently, Aurora’s Residential Tariff peak periods are Monday to Friday 7am-10am and 4pm-9pm.
 Off-peak periods are 10pm-7am on weekdays and 24 hours on weekends.

 Consequently, if you’re considering hitting ‘start’ on your dishwasher, wait until after 10pm.
 Better yet, set the timer, climb into bed and forget about it.
 If you can organise enough outfits, wait until the weekend to wash your clothes.
 Another option is to throw them on before 7am and hang them out before you head to work.

 Simple changes such as the above could enable you to regularly use power at a significantly lower rate.

 All systems go – or are they?

 At least 30% of your electricity bill comes from the use of your appliances.
 Therefore, if your appliances are working harder than need-be or are not energy-efficient to begin with, your bill is going to be bigger.